Arket19/HTB-Machines/3 EASY-BASHED/EASY-BASHED.md

 ## 1.2 Web Enumeration

-After scanning, I utilized `whatweb` to identify the technologies used by the HTTP service.
+After scanning for services, I utilized `whatweb` to identify the technologies used by the HTTP service.
 The web interface resembled a blog and displayed a tool called **phpbash**, which appeared to function as a web shell allowing command execution.There was an image where a directory path could be seen (`/uploads/phpbash.php`), but it was empty when accessed.

 Subsequently, I executed the following command to enumerate directories on the web server: `gobuster dir -u [http://10.10.10.68](http://10.10.10.68/) -w /usr/share/wordlists/dirb/common.txt -o results.txt -x html,php,py,conf,txt,log,xml,sh`